CorpHackRyan/Data-Visualization-GUI/readme.md

-    Last updated: 2/24/21
+    Last updated: 2/25/21 - 11:45PM - Final Submission

     Sprint3 (for Project 1)
     Authored by: Ryan O'Connor

-roconnor-Sprint3 is a program that navigates a local copy of a MS-Excel through the use of the openpyxl library in Python.
-It parses through the data with specific parameters and exports that data row by row to a new table in an already existing database.
+roconnor-Sprint3 is a program that will connect to api.data.gov through the API and request information about universities.
+It then takes that data and exports it into a newly created database.
+Next, it navigates through a local copy of a MS-Excel file (.xlsx) through the use of the openpyxl library in Python.
+It parses through the data with specific parameters and exports that data into to a new table in the already existing database.

+      REQUIREMENTS TO RUN
+- dependencies: openpyxl, requests

+- api key for data.gov in secrets

+    DATABASE LAYOUT

+The database created gets two tables.
+One is labeled 'school_export' which is populated from the api.dat.gov requests.
+The second table is called 'jobdata_by_state' and contains information about state wages and is populated from data collected in the xlsx file.

     INSTALL DIRECTIONS